yrevwol/bodyweight-tracker/README.md

 # bodyweight-tracker
-A practical and convenient app for tracking weight loss.
+A practical and convenient app for tracking weight gain/loss.